 Google Analytics is a free tool that monitors your website activity.
 It shows you how many times people click on the ads you put on your site and what they end up buying.
 It can also tell you how much time people spend looking at each site page, which can help decide whether to spend money on advertising per page or per visit.

 The problem with google-analytics is that it’s not specific enough to be helpful.
-You don’t want to write articles that sell things specific sufficient to fit into google-analytics reports.
+You don’t want to write articles that sell specific things sufficient to fit into Google Analytics reports.
 It’s too easy to write something that doesn’t provide the report, and then you have wasted time writing something that will never sell.

 27. Niche marketing strategy